saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 ```
 the public key will he injected in the cloud image, so that you will be able to log on from the host via ssh.

-Note that in the meta-data file I set up information to configure the network interface, as I prefer to have a static IP.
-But this requires some hacking in the runcmd section below, in user-data: maybe there is a way to express that I want NM_CONTROLLED to no and ONBOOT to yes via the network section in meta-data but I don't know how.
-The ifdown/ifup comes from red-hat documentation (workaround for a bug).
+To have the static IP configured, I added some hacking in the runcmd section below.
+Maybe there is a way to express that I want NM_CONTROLLED to no and ONBOOT to yes via the network section in the meta-data file, but it did not work.
+The commands ifdown/ifup comes from red-hat documentation (workaround for a bug ?).
 So if you don't need a static IP, remove the network-interfaces section from above and remove all lines from section runcmd below (except first), remove also the DNS and resolv_conf settings below.

+Of course adapt the hostname to your need...

+See the chpasswd section, to set a password for root.
+This is super handy in case of problems because you can log through the console.
+But for some reason the chpasswd section below does not seem to work anymore (it did work at some point..)

 ```bash
 cat > $VMPOOLDIR/user-data <<EOF